API Stability Short-Term

-The searchOrganizations() GraphQL query is used to get paginated search results.
+The searchOrganizations() GraphQL query is used to get paginated search results of information about organizations round.
 This is a root operation.

 Syntax